-Copyediting (part of the editing levels above, no extra charge) comes after your manuscript is finished and the writing is fairly polished.
+Copyediting (part of the editing levels above, no extra charge) comes after your manuscript is finished.
 This is where I look at grammar, punctuation, inconsistencies, light line editing.

 Below, an example illustrates how cutting dead words brings a scene alive:

 I [must have]told Hunter this, which [then] drew forth his response: “Margaret, you talk the craziest of anyone I know.”
 A pause.[And] “I feel like I’m talking to a naked child.”
 But he didn’t say it dismissively.

 POST EDITING OPTION: After the editing is done, what happens next?
 What type of publication are you aiming for: traditional or self-publishing?
-I can help you see the options for each.
 I’ll offer you some free tips on indie publishing if that’s your route.
-If you want to search for an agent, I can give you some tips or you can choose to have me edit your Query Letter and Proposal.
+If you want to search for an agent, I can give you some tips or I can edit your Query Letter and Proposal.

 Since updating this page a year ago, I've edited dozens of books for Self-Publishing School and received dozens of tiptop reviews.
 They are not below.
 But to give one example, LaRue Palmer, author of

 Man Cave of Health: A Why-To Book About Men’s Health: Through The Eyes of a Health Coach Who’s Heard It All, author, LaRue Palmer, writes: